Abhiroop2004/Abhiroop2004.github.io/README.md

 ## About Me

-I am a **3rd-year Computer Science undergraduate** (B.Tech in CSE – AI & ML) at the **Institute of Engineering & Management (IEM), Kolkata**, with a strong academic focus on **Theoretical Computer Science, Cryptography**, and **Machine Learning for scientific applications**.
+I am a **3rd-year Computer Science undergraduate** (B.Tech in CSE – AI & ML) at the **Institute of Engineering & Management (IEM), Kolkata**.
+Currently preparing for GATE 2026. 🎯

-I am currently working as a **Research Apprenticeship student under Prof. Dr. Avishek Adhikary** (Department of Mathematics, **Presidency University, Kolkata**), where my work centers on **Visual Cryptography and Secret Image Sharing (SIS)**.
-My research involves:

-* Re-implementing classical SIS and Visual Cryptography schemes,
-* Designing **lossless (k, n) and (t, k, n) Shamir-based image secret sharing** using finite-field arithmetic,
-* Extending SIS to **Regional Secret Image Sharing** by integrating **image segmentation and deep-learning-based inpainting (LaMa)**.

-Alongside cryptography, I actively work on **machine learning for Earth and climate sciences**, particularly **short-term temperature forecasting with explainable and probabilistic ML models**.
+My interests lie in **Applied Cryptography**, particularly Secure Multiparty Computation, and **Machine Learning for Earth & Climate Sciences** particularly with time-series data.

-Looking ahead, I aim to pursue **doctoral studies (Ph.D.)**, with the long-term goal of becoming a **research-oriented academic and professor**, focusing on rigorous theory-backed, application-relevant computer science. 👨🏼‍🏫
+Looking ahead, I aim to pursue **doctoral studies (Ph.D.)**, with the ultimate goal of becoming a professor in the future. 👨🏼‍🏫

 ---